precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-fem-meshes.md

 title: Dealing with FEM meshes
 permalink: couple-your-code-fem-meshes.html
 keywords: api, adapter, FEM, meshes, elements
-summary: "There are various options and the best one depends on your application case."
+summary: "There are various options how to deal with FEM meshes in preCICE and the best one depends on your application."
 ---

 ## Common choices

 Finite-element discretizations come along with different options in order to define a coupling interface.
-Given a common (here fourth-order) finite element, we have
+Given a common (here fourth-order) finite element, we have:

 ![FEM coupling mesh](images/docs/couple-your-code-fem-meshes.png)